Columbia Riverkeeper’s volunteer Board of Directors oversees our conservation goals and policies, finances, and public relations.

 Columbia Riverkeeper Board of Directors:

-Ted Wolf (Treasurer) is a writer whose books include Salmon Nation (Ecotrust, 2003) and Klamath Heartlands (Ecotrust, 2005).
+Ted Wolf is a writer whose books include Salmon Nation (Ecotrust, 2003) and Klamath Heartlands (Ecotrust, 2005).
 Ted’s work centers on regional natural history and natural hazards such as earthquakes and tsunamis.
-He and his wife, Karen, live in Northeast Portland.
+He and his wife, Karen, live in Bellingham, Washington above the Salish Sea.
 Ted’s favorite river places include Astoria, Skamokawa, and the bluffs above Catherine Creek.

 Take a stand for clean water and healthy communities.

 Your membership protects and restores the mighty Columbia River now and for future generations.